crosen9999/hello-world/README.md

 # hello-world
 First GitHub repository

-I am a technologist with a background in software development and smarthomes.
+I am a technologist with a background in software development and smarthome system design.